gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 so they placed their books quietly on the table beside him and picked two more each from the shelves.
-Maddy glowered at Gumption when he pointed at the top shelf the special said they weren't old enough to read yet.
+Maddy glowered at Gumption when he pointed at the top shelf the Special said they weren't old enough to read yet.
 "Kidding," he mouthed silently.
 Maddy swished her tail in annoyance and shooed him outside.